 The American Express Platinum Card

 One of the best cards for Canadians, the American Express Platinum Card is the absolute best way to bulk up your Aeroplan miles and travel around the world in style.
-It comes with a heavy annual fee of $699 but also with a whopping 50,000 Membership Rewards (MR) points welcome bonus (subject to a minimum spend of $3,000 in the first three months of Cardmembership) you can transfer to Aeroplan miles at a 1:1 rate.
-Plus, you can receive an additional 10,000 MR points after six months of Cardmembership.
-That means you can earn up to 60,000 points in the first six months!
-Using them wisely, these miles alone can be worth over $1,200.
+It comes with a heavy annual fee of $699 but also with 25,000 Membership Rewards (MR) points welcome bonus (subject to a minimum spend of $2,000 in the first three months of Cardmembership) you can transfer to Aeroplan miles at a 1:1 rate.
+Using them wisely, these miles alone can be worth over $750.

 But the Platinum Card isn’t the best card for earning Aeroplan miles just for the welcome bonus.
 The points earning rate is also the best one around.
-You can get 2x points on travel purchases and even 3x at eligible dinning in Canada.
+You can get 2x points on travel purchases and even 3x at eligible restaurants in Canada.
 Give your Aeroplan number on selected purchases on a partner brand, and you could crank it up to more than 4x (read the “Miles Earning Rate” section for more details).